-(a) Money market funds and time deposits are included in Cash and cash equivalents in the Consolidated Balance Sheet.(b) Forward exchange contracts-Assets are reflected in Other current assets in the Consolidated Balance Sheet.
+- (a) Money market funds and time deposits are included in Cash and cash equivalents in the Consolidated Balance Sheet. - (b) Forward exchange contracts-Assets are reflected in Other current assets in the Consolidated Balance Sheet. - (c) Forward exchange contracts-(Liabilities) are reflected in Other accrued liabilities in the Consolidated Balance Sheet.